Privacy in Speech Technology: Threat and attack models

 \subsection{Attack Surfaces}

-We categorize scenarios according to the attack surface from where information is extracted (see \cref{fig:allthreats})\changed{:} a channel between remote (cloud) services (\cref{sec:cloudserviceeve}), a user interface to the local (edge) device (\cref{sec:falseactivation}) or to the cloud service (\cref{sec:cloudeve}), from the local network (\cref{sec:neteve}), the acoustic pathway (\cref{sec:acousticeve}), or through the shared user interface of the local device (\cref{sec:shareddevice}).
+We categorize scenarios according to the attack surface from where information is extracted (see \cref{fig:allthreats}){:} a channel between remote (cloud) services (\cref{sec:cloudserviceeve}), a user interface to the local (edge) device (\cref{sec:falseactivation}) or to the cloud service (\cref{sec:cloudeve}), from the local network (\cref{sec:neteve}), the acoustic pathway (\cref{sec:acousticeve}), or through the shared user interface of the local device (\cref{sec:shareddevice}).
 We consider only cases where a piece of technology is receiving or transmitting information and exclude human-to-human communication without devices.
 We also assume that devices and network connections are secured such that only authorized services can communicate with them.
 The threats we focus on are thus illustrated with numbered, solid red lines in \cref{fig:allthreats}.

-\changed{Suppose a user accesses a remote server, known as a \emph{cloud service} through a local device, known as an \emph{edge device}} (see \cref{fig:cloudthreat}).
-The cloud service \changed{is thus assumed to have} legitimate access to the private messages of the user.
-The cloud server, however, can then use that private message or bundled side information for some other purpose than that requested by the user, extract more information than anticipated, combine it with other information, or share information with a third party.
-For example, the cloud server of a voice assistant could inappropriately share information with an advertiser. \changed{Observe that though \cref{fig:cloudthreat,fig:allthreats} show the secondary remote service as an impersonal cloud server, this analysis includes harms done by the people and organizations that control those servers.
-For the current analysis, it, however, does not make a difference who is the actor in perpetuating harm or is responsible for the harm caused to the user, but the pertinent difference is the first point where private information departs from the intended flow of information (cf. \cref{sec:cloudeve}).}
+Suppose a user accesses a remote server, known as a \emph{cloud service}, through a local device, known as an \emph{edge device} (see \cref{fig:cloudthreat}).
+The cloud service is thus assumed to have legitimate access to the \changed target information of the user.
+The cloud server, however, can then use that {target information} or bundled side information for some other purpose than that requested by the user, extract more information than anticipated, combine it with other information, or share information with a third party.
+For example, the cloud server of a voice assistant could inappropriately share information with an advertiser.

+Another example is data collection for training of deep neural networks.
+A majority of advanced speech processing today uses machine learning, which has to be trained using large databases of speech.
+The best quality data correspond closely to scenarios where the services are used.
+Recording users' interactions with their devices is then attractive for training improved models since it corresponds precisely to the use case.
+This presents a considerable threat to privacy because such unrestricted recording could capture a wide range of private information, including all interactions with the device, but potentially also any and all speech in the vicinity of the device.